nilsbraden/ttrss-reader-fork/README.md

  * Scheduled updates via Tasker/Locale
  * Fast JSON-Parsing with stream-based parser GSON

-(see [Changelog](https://github.com/nilsbraden/ttrss-reader-fork/wiki/Changelog) for detailed information)
+See [Changelog](https://github.com/nilsbraden/ttrss-reader-fork/wiki/Changelog) for detailed information.

 # Note regarding support and F-Droid
 Since [F-Droid](https://f-droid.org/repository/browse/?fdid=org.ttrssreader) is often several months late with the build I have to make this clear: I won't provide support for versions which are not exactly or at least near to the version which is stated above on this site ("Current Version").
 Please provide the full version information from the About-box within the app when reporting an issue!